Tender vs. Client vs. Internal Exports

 Tender vs. Client vs. Internal

-The Excel export is the same dialog, but the right options are different for each audience.
-Get this wrong and you either give your margin away or hand a subcontractor the answers.
+You use the same Excel export for all three audiences, but the options you tick are different.
+Get this wrong and you either give your margin away or hand a subcontractor your answers.

 Going out to tender — to subcontractors

-You want them to price blind so you can compare like-for-like.
+You want each sub to price blind so you can compare like-for-like quotes.

 | Option | Setting |